 Perhaps you feel as though you are losing control, that life is delivering more than you can handle or you feel broken beyond repair.
 It may be that your life feels empty and the future looks hopeless.
 It is not unusual to experience feelings like these.
 Often it can be difficult to manage these types of feelings or to believe that things will ever change.
-Perhaps you are dissatisfied with personal relationships or in your job.
+Perhaps you are dissatisfied with your personal relationships or in your job.
 I offer a safe and confidential space to explore, reflect and grapple with the issues that impact upon your life.

 I work with a range of clients presenting with vastly different and unique issues.
 In my client work my aim will always be to enable you to find greater autonomy in facing life’s challenges.